Sonia-corporation/stale/CONTRIBUTING.md

 - Check if the issue has any of the ignored labels and stop the processing if this is the case (coming from the `issue-ignore-any-labels` input)
 - Check if the issue has an assignee and stop the processing if this is the case (coming from the `issue-ignore-all-assignees` input)
 - Check if the issue has any of the ignored assignees and stop the processing if this is the case (coming from the `issue-ignore-any-assignees` input)
+- Check if the issue has a project card and stop the processing if this is the case (coming from the `issue-ignore-all-project-cards` input)
 - Check if the issue creation date is before x date and stop the processing if this is the case (coming from the `issue-ignore-before-creation-date` input)
 - Check if the issue has already a stale state (stale label)
   - If the issue has a stale label, check if it was updated after the addition of the stale label